Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 </script>
 ```

-### Custom elements
+## Custom elements

 At this point it might be a good time to mention [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
 Which is something different, but it generally goes hand in hand with shadow DOM.
 Yes, you can simply say `document.querySelector('#host').attachShadow({ mode: 'open' }).innerHTML = '<span class="inner">I am the terror that flaps in the night</span>'`.
 But there's no fun in that.

-### host selector
+## host element, selector and function

-The `:host` pseudo-class selector is used 'within' shadow element and can be used to combine the outside- with the inside state.
+The `:host` pseudo-class selector is used from shadow DOM to style the host element.
+It can be used to combine the outside- with the inside state.
 The host element itself is not really part of the shadow DOM; it can be styled by both document and shadow.
-For instance: when a class is set onto the host element, you can use it inside the shadow DOM styling like this `:host(.host-class-name) { .inner { color: lime; }`.
+For instance: when a class is set onto the host element, you can use the host selector *function* inside the shadow DOM styling like this `:host(.host-class-name) .inner { color: #F04; }`:

-The host element has some quirks though, living in the twilight like this.
-XXXX (box-shadow, specificity)

 ```html
 <!--example-->